AiurTech/virgo-spark-cluster/README.md

 Disadvantages

 * It aims to provide a realistic cluster setup for development phase, not to substitute a full production cluster distribution.
-* Whilst security can be added, is not the main focus.
+* Whilst security can be added, is not the main focus at this point.
 * No admin console

 ### Full Distros